 When you receive a new diagnosis, this can be a time of great stress, anxiety and confusion.
 Sometimes you can be in a state of shock making it difficult to take in what the medical professionals are telling you.
 The key thing to remember about vascular EDS is that you are in a better position once the diagnosis is known.

 The evidence shows that patients with vascular EDS should avoid any invasive tests or invasive treatments unless strictly necessary.
-Invasive techniques that are routinely arranged for other patients could damage the fragile tissues and organs of someone with vascular EDS.
+Invasive procedures that are routinely arranged for other patients could damage the fragile tissues and organs of someone with vascular EDS.
 Therefore once the diagnosis is known, someone with vascular EDS is in a better position to receive appropriate medical care.

 We know that day to day, many people with vascular EDS have no problems and live full and enjoyable lives.
-However people with vascular EDS do have fragile connective tissues, as the condition is caused by faulty type III collagen.
+However, people with vascular EDS do have fragile connective tissues as the condition is caused by faulty type III collagen.

 Making a diagnosis of vascular EDS